Petrol Price September 2025: No Change, Diesel Cut by Rs 3

 Petrol price in Pakistan remains Rs 264.61 for September 2025, while diesel price cut by Rs 3 per litre to Rs 269.99.
 Full breakdown of new fuel rates, taxes, and impact on economy.

-The federal government has announced a fresh revision of petroleum prices for the fortnight starting today.
-Petrol prices remain unchanged, while diesel and other fuels have seen slight cuts, reflecting changes in the international market.
+The federal government has announced its latest petroleum price revision for the fortnight starting September 1, 2025.
+Petrol prices remain unchanged, while diesel and other fuels have seen slight reductions, reflecting global market trends.

 Updated Fuel Prices (September 1–15, 2025)